beauty

 Should you treat teen breakouts and adult breakouts differently?

 It depends on your skin type.
 In contrast to teenagers, adult breakouts are usually concentrated in very specific areas e.g. around the mouth, chin and jawline.
 Some adults experience these concentrated breakouts while the rest of their skin may be dry and sensitive.
-For adults with dry and sensitive skin, I recommend a mild cleanser that won’t remove the natural skin oils such as Almond Soothing Cleansing Lotion and focus on using spot treatment products such as S.O.S Spot Treatment.
+For adults with dry and sensitive skin, I recommend a mild cleanser that won’t remove the natural skin oils such as Sensitive Gentle Milk Cleanser.

 Adults should also continue to use their hydrating and regenerative skin care products on the skin that is not affected by the breakout.

-Teenagers can use the Blemished Skin facial care as a convenient 3-step solution.
+Teenagers can use the Iris face care set as a convenient 3-step solution to gently cleanse and balance skin.

 Liezel Barnard, Weleda Naturopath & Trainer